treeverse/lakeFS/design/k8s-job-hook.md

 Enabling additional side-car deployment will enable the current web-hook to trigger, using a side-car a job execution on a Kubernetes cluster.

 The user will provide a web-hook definition that will include query parameters with the image and command to execute.
 The side-car use the posted information to execute a job based on the image and command line parameters supplied in the hook.
-During commit/merge, lakeFS will trigger web-hook that will post the request to the side-car, it will create a job to run in the cluster.
+During commit/merge, lakeFS will trigger web-hook that will post the request to the side-car, the side-car will create a job to run in the cluster.

 ### Kubernetes Job Sidecar